frictionlessdata/website-old/_case_studies/tesera.md

 authors: Spencer Cox
 logo: tesera-logo.png
 forum_topic: "https://discuss.okfn.org/t/new-frictionless-data-case-study-published-tesera/3986"
-short_description: Creating data-driven applications in the cloud
+short_description: "Creating data-driven applications in the cloud"
+context: "Tesera uses Frictionless Data specs to package data in readiness for use in different systems and components."
 ---

-## What is Tesera?

-We are an employee-owned company, founded in 1997.
+Tesera is an employee-owned company, founded in 1997.
 Our focus is helping our clients create data-driven applications in the cloud.
 We also maintain two core product lines in addition to our consulting practice.
 [MRAT.ca](http://www.mrat.ca/) helps municipalities